lukeduffy84/gym_subscription_ms4_2/README.md

 ## Deployment

-- This project has been stored on Github and is built from a master branch by one author at the following link: https://github.com/lukeduffy84/cook_club_real
+- This project has been stored on Github and is built from a master branch by one author at the following link: (https://github.com/lukeduffy84/gym_subscription_ms4_2)
-- This project has been deployed on Heroku under the following URL: (https://cook-club.herokuapp.com/)
+- This project has been deployed on Heroku under the following URL: (https://luke-duffy-fitness.herokuapp.com/)

 ## Media
-- This project has used photos and recipe details from the BBC Food website, which can be found at the following URL: https://www.bbc.co.uk/food
+- This project has used photos and images from https://www.google.com/imghp?hl=en.

 ## Credits and Acknowledgements
 - I would like to say thank you to my mentor Oluwaseun Owonikoko, who has been of immense help and kindness during my coding journey so far.